microsoft/data-science-editor-excel/README.md

 # Data Science Editor

-Contains prototype of Data Science Editor Office.js add-in.
+Prototype integration of the [Data Science Editor](https://microsoft.github.io/data-scienc-editor/) in Office for the Web.

 ![A gif showcasing the app in action.](https://microsoft.github.io/data-science-editor-excel/hosted_files/editorHowTo.gif)

+## Developer Zone

+These instructions will show you how to build and debug the Office App locally.

-## Getting Started
+### Getting Started

+These instructions have been tested on Windows only.

 1. Download the latest LTS version of [node.js](https://nodejs.org/en/download/).
 1. Install all dependencies.